 The lover replies: “Don’t try to fool me with all your metaphysical claptrap!
 Of course I am serious!
-I talk that way because I have never been more sure of anything in my life!
+I talk that way because I have never been more certain of anything in my life!
 I have met the one who is for me.
-So I am not afraid anymore of what life and time and “history” has to offer.
+So I am not afraid anymore of what life and time and ’history’ has to offer.
 The trouble with you is that you just haven’t met anyone like that.
 You call yourself a great lover, but I think you are really afraid of love.
-You back out when anyone “goes serious” on you.
-You’re afraid of losing what you call your “freedom.”
-And you try to cover that up by hiding behind a metaphysical smoke screen — all that talk about “history” not having any “meaning” if you’re not free in your own terms.
-Do you actually believe there is any meaning to those so-called “acts of freedom” of yours, that endless precession of conquests without any real love or commitment?
-Don’t you see that life and “history” only gets meaning when you meet someone who puts an end to all that, when you meet someone who actually makes a lover out of you!
-I’m not “blinded” by love!
+You back out when anyone ‘goes serious’ on you.
+You’re afraid of losing what you call your ‘freedom.’
+And you try to cover that up by hiding behind a metaphysical smoke screen — all that talk about ’history’ not having any ‘meaning’ if you’re not free in your own terms.
+Do you actually believe there is any meaning to those so-called ‘acts of freedom’ of yours, that endless procession of conquests without any real love or commitment?
+Don’t you see that life and ‘history’ only gets meaning when you meet someone who puts an end to all that, when you meet someone who actually makes a lover out of you!
+I’m not ‘blinded’ by love!
 My eyes have been opened!
 Now I see!
 Someday maybe it will happen to you.
 I hope so.
 But I fear you may be becoming too hardened to recognize it when you see it.”

-We needn’t, I think, prolong the imaginary argument.
-The point, I think, should be clear.
+We needn’t prolong the imaginary argument.
+The point should be clear.
 The playboy looks on from the “outside,” the lover speaks from the “inside.”
 They both use many of the same words — “freedom,” “love,” “responsibility,” etc., but they function quite differently.
 The difference between them is that the lover has actually met someone in “history,” if can use that word, who changes and “upsets” everything.
 He has met someone who actually said, “I love you,” in such a way that he heard and believed.
 He is led to reinterpret everything and to speak from an entirely different standpoint.
-He is not even afraid of such things as “fate” or the believe that his meeting with the one he loves was “planned in heaven.”
+He is not even afraid of such things as “fate” or the belief that his meeting with the one he loves was “planned in heaven.”
 Such affirmations only lend certainty to what has happened and give “history” its meaning for him.
 It opens him up to the real meaning of life.
 He simply runs roughshod, so to speak, over what appears “reasonable” and “sensible” to the playboy.
 This can only be threatening to the playboy, the “outsider,” because it spells the end of everything he stands for and is.
 The lover, however, doesn’t care about that because he has met the one; he has been taken by the surprise of love.
 And he knows that this is the only things that can “save” the playboy.
 When it happens, the playboy — to use a theological metaphor — dies to what he was and becomes something new: a whole-hearted lover.